 Who am I speaking to?

-When a carer in WA calls the Carer Gateway line, 1800 422 737 (Monday to Friday between 8.00am to 5.00pm local time), they will be directed to local professional Carer Support Planners who link carers to a wide variety of services through the carer support planning process.
+When a carer in WA calls the Carer Gateway phone line, 1800 422 737 (Monday to Friday between 8.00am to 5.00pm local time), they will be directed to local professional Carer Support Planners who link carers to a wide variety of services through the carer support planning process.
 This process has been specially created so carers are empowered to self-manage and chose how and when supports are utilised.

 Our Carer Support Planners are based in Western Australia and have a range of experience in non-governmental organisations (NGOs) and community services, providing direct support to clients.
 If you speak to a Carer Support Planner who you have connected with, you may request that they can be your main Carer Support Planner throughout the process whenever possible.